Research Symposium

 • During the final 20 minutes of the oral exam, students are excused from the room while the committee deliberates on the evaluation of the students’ oral responses.
 The committee decides on whether the student “passed” the oral portion of the exam.

-• If students pass the exam, then the committee is not expected to provide the candidate with any formal written feedback.
-In the event that the committee decides that a student did not pass the oral exam, the chair prepares a document of recommendations for retaking the oral exam no earlier than the next semester.
+• If the student passes the exam, the committee is not expected to provide the candidate with any formal written feedback.
+In the event that the committee decides a student did not pass the oral exam, the chair prepares a document of recommendations for retaking the oral exam.
+Graduate School policy states at least six (6) months must elapse before the second (2nd) attempt at the examination.
+The student cannot retake the exam before the next semester.

-Near the end of completing coursework and before the dissertation proposal defense, Curriculum and Instruction graduate students pursuing the EdD will complete a written and oral Comprehensive Exam.
-The policies and procedures that govern the administration and completion of the comprehensive exams are as follows:
+Near the end of completing coursework and before the dissertation proposal defense, EdD students will complete a written and oral comprehensive exam.
+The exam is completed in writing and then orally defended in front of the entire Graduate Committee.
+The Graduate School degree requirements are found on https://catalog.montana.edu/graduate/policiestext-degree-requirements/#5.3.5 The Department of Education policies and procedures that govern the administration and completion of the Comprehensive Exams are as follows:

-• For the written exam, three questions will be administered, each focusing on one of the following general categories intended to assess the student’s comprehensive understandings resulting from the entirety of the student’s doctoral work:
+• The written comprehensive exam will be three questions, each focusing on one of the following general categories intended to assess the student’s comprehensive understandings resulting from the entirety of the student’s doctoral work:

-• Conciseness and precision in the student’s response are encouraged.
+• Conciseness and precision in the student’s responses are encouraged.

-• Students will have 10 days to complete the written comprehensive exam.
+• Students will have 10 days to complete the written comprehensive exam and will work with their chair to schedule the administration dates of the written exam.

-• Students will work with their chair to schedule the administration date of the written exam, in addition to scheduling the oral exam.
+• Students who pass the written exam will move forward to the oral portion of the exam.
+Students work with their chair to schedule the date for the oral exam.

-• In the event of a failed written exam, the chair will communicate the result to the student, cancel the oral exam, and set a date for the committee to meet with the student to discuss next steps.
+• In the event of a failed written exam, the chair will communicate the result to the student and set a date for the committee to meet with the student to discuss next steps.
+If any portion of the exam is failed the entire written comprehensive exam is failed.

-• If a student fails one question but has adequate responses on the others, the student will only have to retake the failed question after the waiting period (delete period) established by the Graduate School.
+• If a student fails one question but has adequate responses on the other questions, the student only retakes the failed question.

 • The committee chair sends documentation to the student and the graduate coordinator about which questions of the exam were passed and failed.

-• To give the committee ample time to review the student’s written responses, the oral exam will be scheduled no less than two weeks after the due date for the written exam.
+• To give the committee ample time to review the student’s written responses, the oral exam will be scheduled no less than two weeks after the written exam due date.

 • For the oral exam, the committee will meet with the student for roughly two hours.
-In certain circumstances, the exam might take longer.
+In certain circumstances, the exam may take longer.

 • The chair will facilitate the oral exam and determine the order of questioning.